 But being the real insane Marathas, we went ahead anyway.
 With the name of Shivaprabhu, and ignoring the temple priest, putting aside the fear of snakes and robbers, we both entered the crevices.
 Throughout the year, except for robbers and some unfortunate souls who were robbed, no one has roamed here.
 So, there was grass everywhere up to our chest.
 With the help of on and off-trail, dried up streams, and walking on the slippery boulders, somehow, we managed to reach the cliff.
 The fort was completely immersed in the thick vegetation.

 The boulders on the top of the hills looked like someone has deliberately placed them on one another.
-The fortification walls were resembling the Vijayanagarer era walls, with brick construction on it, protecting the archers.
+The Sajira fortification was resembling the Vijayanagarer era walls, with brick construction on it, protecting the archers.
 Special narrow windows are provided to fire guns.
 Rectangular door, and holes to block the doors.
 Few dilapidated buildings and some of the towers were depicting the testament to the heroism of the Marathas.
 There is a strongly built square-shaped well for the fort, providing water at some time, but now, it was all dried up.
 From the west bastion, one can keep a close watch on Vellore Fort, the twisting Palar River, and the city.
 A small but graceful fort.

 Being alone in that fort with the constant fear of being looted, we decided to descent the fort as soon as possible.
 While occasionally slipping, missing the road, searching for the dried-up streams, we managed to reach the foothills of Sajira in one piece.